ToyinOmojola/ToyinOmojola/README.md

 - 👋 Hi, I’m @DrToyinOmojola
 - 👀 I’m interested in Mathematics, Physics, Chemistry, Biology, and Dynamic Multiscale Modeling
-- 🌱 I’m currently learning how to better use MATLAB
+- 🌱 I’m currently learning how to better use MATLAB and Quantum Espresso

 <!---